influxdata/docs-v2/content/influxdb/v2.0/reference/internals/shards.md

 A shard contains encoded and compressed time series data for a given time range defined by the [shard group duration](#shard-group-duration).
 All points in a [series](#series) within the shard's time range are stored in the same shard.
-A single shard contains multiple series, multiple [TSM files](#tsm-time-structured-merge-tree) on disk, and belongs to a [shard group](#shard-groups).
+A single shard contains multiple series, one or more [TSM files](#tsm-time-structured-merge-tree) on disk, and belongs to a [shard group](#shard-groups).

 ## Shard groups